nickerso/cellml-spec-sphinx-test/source/model-interpretation.rst

 1. A variable equivalence network SHALL be a directed graph with one node for every variable element in the CellML model.

-2. For every map\_variables element present in the CellML Model, there SHALL be an arc in the variable equivalence network.
+2. For every map\_variables element present in the CellML model, there SHALL be an arc in the variable equivalence network.

 3. One endpoint of the arc in the variable equivalence network SHALL be